Nucleo cytoplasmic trafficking

 b.
 Importin-ß superfamily

-The majority of nuclear transport receptors belong to the Importin-ß superfamily or ß-karyopherins, named after the first receptor identified.
-To specify the direction of transport karyopherins have been separated in importins and exportins.
 All members of the Importin-ß superfamily share a common structural feature, termed HEAT repeats, first identified in (Huntingtin, elongation factor 3 (EF3), protein phosphatase 2A (PP2A), and the yeast PI3-kinase TOR1(Target of Rapamycin 1).
-A HEAT repeat consists of two antiparalel alpha-helices separated by a short loop (Fig.2A.).
-The N-terminal helix is denoted A-helix and is generally located at the outside of the protein, wheras the second helix, the B-helix is directed to the inner surface of the protein.
-The stacking arrangement of multiple HEAT repeats leads to a superhelical overall structure as shown for importin-ß, which is composed of 19 HEAT-repeats (Fig.2B.).
+A HEAT repeat consists of two antiparallel alpha-helices separated by a short loop (Fig. 1A.).
+The N-terminal helix is denoted A-helix and is generally located at the outside of the protein, whereas the second helix, the B-helix is directed to the inner surface of the protein.
+The stacking arrangement of multiple HEAT repeats leads to a superhelical overall structure as shown for importin-ß, which is composed of 19 HEAT-repeats (Fig.1B.).

 (A) HEAT-repeat structure.
 (B) Overall Arrangement of HEAT repeats in Importin-ß.